 All of this research emphasizes the important point that districts and schools must use instructional resources for curriculum materials that are effective.
-And since reading expertise is the foundation for learning all subject areas, it is critically important for districts to adopt reading materials that embody all that is known about the science of reading.
-Though these comments might seem obvious to many, the above shows that too often schools do not use science-based curriculum or instructional processes, and so we underscore the importance of doing that for reading, for which the science of teaching reading is comprehensive and detailed.
+And since reading fluency is the foundation for learning all subject areas, it is critically important for districts to adopt reading materials and programs that embody all that is known about the science of reading.
+Though these comments might seem obvious to many, the research shows that too often schools do not use science-based curriculum or instructional processes.
+Therefore, we underscore the importance of doing so for reading, for which the science of teaching reading is comprehensive and detailed.